KKGo-Software-engineering/fun-exercise-git/README.md

 - Create a new branch from the `main` branch e.g. `monkan-feature`
 - Checkout to the new branch
 - Edit the `CONTRIBUTORS.md` file by adding your name to the `Contributors` section
+- `git status` to see status of the changes
+- `git diff` to see the changes
 - Commit the changes
 - Push the changes to the remote repository at the new branch
 - Create a Pull Request from the new branch to your `main` branch (<b>Create PR for your repository</b>)